A very unusual postcard for Mauretania. Her image is in 3D. Very rarely see these! Unused.

-Pre maiden voyage issue deck plans dated January 1939.
+Pre-maiden voyage deck plan dated January, 1939, for “travel agents office use only.”
 In excellent condition on glossy paper.
 A passenger has circled a large outside cabin on B deck.

 A maiden voyage cover for the “new” RMS Mauretania.
-In excellent condition and comes with an unused postcard of the ship.
+In excellent condition.

-Cabin-class plan for the largest ship in the world — Dated with v1964.
+Cabin-class plan for the largest ship in the world.
+Dates to the late 1950’s.
 Well illustrated and folds open to 32″ x 8½”.
 In very good condition.

-Tourist-class plan for the largest ship in the world — all dated with various dates in the late 1950’s and early 1960’s.
+Tourist-class plan for the largest ship in the world.
+Dates to the late 1950’s.
 Well illustrated and folds open to 32″ x 8½”.
-A few available.